Video Game: Overlord: Dark Legend

 - Necessarily Evil: Subverted in that Lord Gromgard gleefully embraces his Card-Carrying Villain status as a way to escape his sibling's shadow.
 Except, his method of being evil (to brutally slaughter everyone who threatens his domiciles) is welcomed due to the incredible incompetence displayed by everyone else.

-- Only Known by Their Nickname: Subverted in that Lord Gromgard is the only protagonist of the series to have an actual name rather than simply the Overlord or some other title.
+- Only Known by Their Nickname: Inverted in that Lord Gromgard is the only protagonist of the series to have an actual name rather than simply the Overlord or some other title.

 - Paper-Thin Disguise: The Minions make pretty good Dwarves, being the right height and all, but nobody could seriously mistake one for an Elf.
 Except possibly real elves, which are really stupid.

 - Psychopathic Manchild: Widget, King of the Dwarves and his childish obsession with his machines.